 In case you are not convinced on the cultural front, Remi promises on the durability of the stickers, “Our stickers are extremely durable as well so you don’t have to rebuy the same sticker over and over (unless you really love that sticker!)”

 A lot of startups begin as small side-hustles and grow into big companies.
 That is what Remi and Alondra are hoping might happen for Blank Tag Co.

 “We both have full-time jobs, but it doesn’t prevent us from growing Blank Tag at night,” he says.
 “We spend a few hours every night packing stickers, working on the site, or working on product development.”

 Many founders are not aware they can do this.
 All it takes is focus, and Remi’s startup is a good example.
 When you are not able to live your day job, it makes sense to grow your startup during the extra hours away from work such that the demand of your products and services force you out of your full-time job.
 It is safer than jumping into the unknown world of entrepreneurship without a fall back plan were your company to fail.

 Even as more startups have target markets, this cannot be said of Blank Tag Co.
-The company is entirely focused on everyone, because happiness and the need for representation doesn’t not apply to one aspect of humanity and not another.
+The company entirely focused on everyone, because happiness and the need for representation doesn’t apply to one aspect of humanity and not another.
 It applies to all.

 “Yes, our target market is everyone.
 Our goal is to make stickers for everyone so that they feel represented,” says the founder.
 That, of course, presents a bit of a trick game for the marketing aspect.
-You cannot focus your Google or Facebook Ads properly because your target audience is too wide, but it is not a huge worry for the Blank Tag Co. team.
+You cannot focus your Ads properly because your target audience is too wide, but it is not a huge worry for the Blank Tag Co. team.